ManchesterMachineMakers/easyop-docs/pages/docs/util/logging.md

 ## API
 ### `void log(LogPriority? priority, String message)`
-Logs `message` to the logging system (`logcat` right now, transitioning to the RobotLog system) at the priority specified by `priority`.
+Logs `message` to the [RobotLog](https://first-tech-challenge.github.io/FtcRobotController/6.0.1/RobotCore/com/qualcomm/robotcore/util/RobotLog.html) system at the priority specified by `priority`.
 If `priority` is not specified, it uses the default of `LogPriority.Info`.
 #### Example
 ```java
 log("Default priority (info)");